Course Title: Bachelor of Science (Honours) in Hospitality Management (Add On)

 Semester 2: Strategic Management Seminars l Strategic Human Resource Management l Dissertation l Options

-I enrolled as a mature student for the add-on programme mainly because I wanted a refresher after many years of work in hospitality.
+I enrolled as a mature student for the add-on course mainly because I wanted a refresher after many years of work in hospitality.
 I found the lectures enjoyable and very interesting, and we often got visits from guest lecturers and industry practitioners which were also very inspiring.
 There were quite a lot of assignments to write during the course, which was a bit challenging for me at the start, but fortunately there was plenty of support from both academic staff and fellow students.
 Group assignments were great fun and I could learn from other students.
 We often had to present our assignments, which was a good public speaking exercise.
 I found that the course really improved my writing, organisation and communication skills.